moosefactory/MFResManager-Tester/readme.md

 ## Introduction
 ---------------
 **MFResManager** is a compact iOS Utility Library providing an alternate way to access ressources in an application.
-This framework is composed of only four classes.

 This application demonstrates some feature.
 It's a tabbed app with three screens :